FBT Meal Strategies Gleaned from Ziplining: A Therapist’s Perspective

 FBT Depression and Self-Esteem

-Family-based treatment (FBT) is the leading evidence-based treatment for teen eating disorders.
+Family-Based Treatment Family-based treatment (FBT) is the leading evidence-based treatment for teen eating disorders.
 It represents a paradigm shift from older treatments that focused on helping teens become independent from their parents in order to recover from their eating disorders.
-In FBT, parents are central members of the treatment team and they are charged with guiding and …
+In FBT, parents are central members of the treatment team.
+Parents are charged with …

 Read more